brainsum/drupal8-startertheme/README.md

 ### Vendor libraries

-If you need a third party css/sass/js library and you want use it as library (don't merge it our src files): install it with npm to `node_modules`, then just run the `copyVendorsTask` from gulp.js.
-(It's part of default/start and prod  tasks too.)
-It will be search dist version of library and copy it to `vendors` directory.
+If you need a third party css/sass/js library and you want use it as library (instead of merging it into your src files): install it with npm to `node_modules`, then just run the `copyVendorsTask` from gulp.js.
+(It's part of `default`/`start` and `prod` tasks too.)
+It will search dist version of the library and copy it into `vendors` directory.
 For example __Font Awesome 5 Free__ library added to `dependencies` and run `vendors` task.
-You can see, it has been copied from `node_modules` to `vendors` directory.
-It's just for demonstration purposes, you can remove it.
+As you can see only the needed files have been copied from `node_modules` to `vendors` directory.
+However this is just for demonstration purposes, you can remove it if you don't want to use.

 ### Drupal libraries